Code-the-Dream-School/intro-to-programming-eclipse/instructions/rubric.md

   - [ ] Form submit event listener that adds message to list (see "Messages" section)
 - [ ] Webpage contains "Messages" section with the following:
   - [ ] Level-two heading
-  - [ ] List of messages (see "Leave a Message" form) in a styled grid layout; each list item has the following:
+  - [ ] List of messages (see "Leave a Message" form) in a styled grid or flex layout; each list item has the following:
     - [ ] Message text
     - [ ] Name of message author with "mailto" link to email address
     - [ ] "Remove" button that deletes message from list